kos-lang/kos/doc/quickstart.md

     var a = 0
     a += 1         # Variables can be modified.
+    a =  "two"     # Variables can be reassigned.

 This is a constant:

     const c = 1    # Cannot be assigned to again. c = 2          # BOOM!
 This will not compile.

-These constants are of immutable types:
+These constants are of immutable types (cannot be modified):

     const integer  = 42
     const float    = 42.0
     const boolean  = true
     const string   = "Hello!"
-    const _void_   = void # void is a keyword, cannot name a variable 'void' const function = fun { }
+    const _void_   = void    # void is a keyword, cannot name a variable 'void' const function = fun { } # Note: immutable, but can set prototype

-These are mutable types:
+These are mutable types (can be modified, but not reassigned):

     const object   = { prop1: 1, prop2: 2, "prop 3": 3 }
     const array    = [ 1, 2, "string" ]